-Dennis Rodman Writing Book With North Korea's Kim Jong-un
+Dennis Rodman Has Big Plans With BFF Kim Jong-un

 An American basketball legend and North Korean dictator walk into a bar.
 Nope, that's not the beginning of a joke — that's what diplomatic relations look like these days.